 The Virginia Department of Historic Resources offers programs for historic home buyers and owners.
 Before you decide to buy a historic home in Virginia, make sure you look into any financial benefits you may be able to gain through these programs.

 Owning a historic home, depending on the significance of the property, could attract several looky-loos.
 If the home offers a unique history, strangers may show up to take a selfie and gawk at your home.
 Some may even knock on your door.

 While some homeowners may like the fact that others visit their home and check it out, it can become an invasion of privacy.
 Of course, not all historic homes offer the significance to attract regular visitors.
-If you value privacy, make sure you understand the historic significance of the property before buying.
+If you value privacy, make sure you understand the historic significance of the property before buying a historic property.

 Higher Energy Costs

 It’s important to remember, historic homes were built with old technology.
 While some of these properties may have updated electrical or plumbing systems, many are still outdated.

 Some historic homes were built during a time when codes were not enforced.
 You could end up with a home with outdated electrical wiring, plumbing, a lack of insulation, or an old HVAC system.